 In this video of the face2face series, we have with us an informational conversation between Mr. Vivek Bajaj, co-founder, StockEdge, Elearnmarkets, and Mr. Nimblr, a very low-profile trader who has been dabbling with technical analysis for so long that he is now nothing less than an expert in the subject himself.

-Mr. Nimblr will start this video with how the generation of today approaches their journey of learning technical analysis, and the common misconceptions and mistakes they make in their approach.
-Following this, he will talk about his own method of beginning his learning of the subject and how it has helped him become an expert of technical analysis and stay relevant throughout his years of practice.
+Mr. Nimblr will start this video with how the generation of today approaches their journey of learning technical analysis and the common misconceptions and mistakes they make in their approach.
+Following this, he will talk about his own method of beginning his learning of the subject and how it has helped him become an expert in technical analysis and stay relevant throughout his years of practice.

 Next, beginning the technical discussion, Mr. Nimblr will discuss how important it is to understand the flow of price in the market, no matter what your objectives are in the stock market and no matter what kind of trader or investor you are.
 He will also discuss why price flow forms the foundation of his techniques as well.